-Colorado has 87 degree-granting institutions to choose from, according to a 2015-2016 report from the National Center for Education Statistics (NES).
-Of the 87 schools, 28 are public, 17 are nonprofit, and 42 are for-profit.
+Colorado has 70 degree-granting institutions to choose from, according to a 2018-2019 report from the National Center for Education Statistics (NCES).
+Of the 70 schools, 28 are public, 14 are nonprofit, and 28 are for-profit.

-Collegeboard.org reports that Colorado residents attending a 4-year institution will pay an average of $10,260 in tuition and fees.
-Out-of-state students will pay $28,500.
+The NCES reports that Colorado residents attending a 4-year institution will pay an average of $9,394 in tuition and fees.
+Out-of-state students will pay $30,140.

 About Online Colleges in Colorado

-Colorado supports online learning starting at a young age, and groups like the Colorado Cyberschools Association and the Colorado Coalition of Cyberschool Families have developed to promote and support the use of online platforms for students in grades K-12.
+Colorado supports online learning starting at a young age, and groups like the Colorado Coalition of Cyberschool Families have developed to promote and support the use of online platforms for students in grades K-12.

 At the college level, Colorado Distance Learning Association (ColoDLA) is Colorado’s primary advocate, providing resources and opportunities to connect with the larger community.

-According to the NES, nearly 1 in 5 (19.4%) higher education students in Colorado is enrolled in exclusively online programs.
-An additional 9.5% are enrolled in a hybrid program including both online and on-campus classes.
+According to the NCES, 23% of higher education students in Colorado are enrolled in exclusively online programs.
+An additional 12.9% are enrolled in a hybrid program including both online and on-campus classes.

 Online students may be especially impressed with Colorado State University – Global Campus, as it was the nation’s first independent, accredited, fully online state university!
-CSU-Global Campus offers 13 bachelor’s programs, and utilizes a rare 8-week accelerated format to help students complete their degree programs quickly.
+CSU-Global Campus offers more than 40 online degree and certification programs and utilizes a rare 8-week accelerated format to help students complete their degree programs quickly.

-At Regis University, a Jesuit College in Denver, students can choose from up to 30 online majors and 2 dual degree nursing programs (BS/MS).
+At Regis University, a Jesuit College in Denver, students can choose from more than 130 online degrees and programs.
 The school offers both fully online and hybrid formats.

 Scholarships and Financial Aid in Colorado